red-gate/ks/ks5/ks5.md

 To do this we will create a separate deployment and we will enhance our python server to take the environment into account.

+This means we will not use volumes in our `test` environment, only in our `dev` environment.

 1. navigate to ks5

     ```bash